 The next step is to clean the outside body of the injector.
-Plastic bodied injectors are run through a light parts cleaner and excess grime is brushed off.
+Plastic bodied injectors are run through a light parts cleaner and then brushed off of excess grime.
 For aluminum bodied injectors, after cleaning they are media blasted to clean the bodies.

 Following the external cleaning, the injectors are move on to an electrical test.
 This test verifies the resistance of the internal coil.
 Proper results as a standard are generally within 10% of each other.

 Following the electrical test, leak down tests on the injectors are performed.
 The injectors are tested at 10/50 and 100psi.
 This high pressure test will immediately detect any possible leaks from the pintle caps or from the housing of the injector itself.